If you’re a foreign citizen headed to Mexico on your next vacation, you’ll need a Mexico tourist card to enter the country.

 Once you have your passport and completed FMM, you can head over to immigration to get your entry stamp.

 Remember: The FMM is not valid without an official stamp.
+If you buy it online, you still MUST stop at the border crossing to get it stamped.

 BY LAND